 Instead of taking out an equity release loan, you might want to consider remortgaging your property to release equity.
 When remortgagin, you will then pay back the loan via monthly repayments.

 If your income can cover the monthly repayments, this helps to know how much inheritance you will be able to leave to your beneficiaries.

 The downside to this is that the mortgage loan will need to be repaid as monthly payments.
 If you want to avoid monthly repayments, equity release could be a more suitable option.

 If you have some valuable assets other than your home, it could be worth considering selling them.

-Maybe you have shares that you could sell, these are all types of assets that you could think about selling rather than committing to taking out any type of financial commitment.
+These are all types of assets that you could think about selling rather than committing to taking out any type of financial commitment.

 You could downsize from a 3/4-bedroom property to a 1/2-bedroom property and have access to the profits made from the sale, minus the cost of the new property.

-Downsizing also generally means you will have less maintenance and upkeep, such as gardening, cleaning, painting etc. and have less wear and tear to the property.
+Downsizing also generally means you will have less maintenance and upkeep, such as gardening, cleaning, painting etc.

+A significant downside to downsizing is the need to go through the process of moving, finding a new property and handling tasks like valuation, surveys, and solicitor searches.
 You may also be very happy with the location of your existing property and want to stay in the neighbourhood that you are familiar with.